ncatlab/nlab-content/pages/7401.md

 ### Degreewise latching and matching objects
  {#GlobalLatchingObjects}

-We discuss here an alternative way of speaking about the latching objects, one where all indices at a given _degree_ $n \in \mathbb{N}$ are collected.
+We discuss here an alternative way of speaking about the latching and matching objects, one where all indices at a given _degree_ $n \in \mathbb{N}$ are collected.

 Recall from def. \ref{FirstNotation} that for $s \in S$ we write $S^+(s)$ for the category of non-invertible degree-increasing morphisms into $s$.
 We introduce the union of these categories over all objects of a fixed degree.